Enilolade/personal-webpage/README.md

 - Mobile-First Design

-The webpage is built using semantic HTML tags such as header, main, section, and footer.
+The webpage uses semantic HTML tags such as header, main, section, and footer.
 Styling is done using CSS, with a mobile-first approach to ensure responsiveness across different screen sizes.
 The design mockups were created in Canva and are included in the images folder.

 ## Styling Guidelines